 Start by discovering what it is your business wants to achieve.
 From here, you can uncover all possible user experiences in relation to this goal, using UX to reinforce the brand attributes and characteristics.
 Google does this a very good job of this; focused on the simplicity and speed of search, the Google homepage features nothing but the Google logo and a search bar.
 Through good UX, Google delivers this promise to its users in a clear and simple fashion.

-If you’re business has several different objectives, try focusing on your organization’s mission statement.
+If you’re business has several different objectives, try focusing on your organisation’s mission statement.
 Alternatively, you can define business strategy through stakeholder interviews.
 This way, you’ll ensure that your UX strategy addresses only the most essential brand and business attributes.

 Just as important as business objectives is the needs of users.
 A successful UX strategy marries these two components to create an optimal user experience that satisfies both the business and the user.